 Picnicking is not permitted on the Dingmans Creek Trail or observation Platforms.

 The road to Dingmans Falls is closed to vehicle traffic during winter months, but open to pedestrians.
 Check out our Current Conditions page for more information.

-Please stay on all marked trails
+Please stay on marked trails.

-Silver Thread Falls along the Dingmans Falls Trail is closed to all climbing, rappelling, diving, or jumping including ice climbing for resource protection
+Silver Thread Falls along the Dingmans Falls Trail is closed to all climbing, rappelling, diving, or jumping including ice climbing for resource protection.